Piwigo/piwigo-docker/podman-quadlet/README.md

 ### Changing bind-mounts

 Bind mounts are links between the host filesystem and the containers.
-System placeholder are valid in quadlets, `%h` is match the container user home (`/root/`)
+Systemd placeholder are valid in quadlets, `%h` is match the container user home (`/root/`) see [the documentation](#documentation)

 Edit `piwigo.container` :